The Mission of the Seventy-Two, 1-24

 Lifted up to the skies…go down to the depths – Evans thinks that this is an allusion to Isa 14:13,15.
 See note on v18.

-Luke 10:16 “He who listens to you listens to me; he who rejects you rejects me; but he who rejects me rejects him who sent me.”
+10:16 “The one who listens to you listens to me, and the one who rejects you rejects me, and the one who rejects me rejects the one who sent me.”

 Stein: ‘In the exorcisms of the seventy(-two), Jesus saw Satan’s defeat resulting from his coming.’